Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Summary and conclusions

-\begin{ack} A.W.E., \ Z.W., \ S.C., \ N.F., \ and T.C.\ were partially supported by the Mathematics for Artificial Reasoning in Science (MARS) initiative via the Laboratory Directed Research and Development (LDRD) Program at PNNL and A.D.S \ and T.C. \ were partially supported by the Statistical Inference Generates kNowledge for Artificial Learners (SIGNAL) Program at PNNL.
-PNNL is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL0-1830. \end{ack}
+The authors thank Panos Stinis, Mark Raugas, Saad Qadeer, Adam Tsou, Emma Drobina, Amit Harlev, Ian Meyer, and Luke Gosink for varied discussions while preparing the draft.
+This work would not have been possible without the help from Wendy Cowley in helping navigate the release protocol.
+The authors thank Davis Brown for discussions regarding TRAK.
+A.W.E., Z.W., S.C., N.F., and T.C.~were partially supported by the Mathematics for Artificial Reasoning in Science (MARS) initiative via the Laboratory Directed Research and Development (LDRD) Program at PNNL and A.D.S.~and T.C.~were partially supported by the Statistical Inference Generates kNowledge for Artificial Learners (SIGNAL) Program at PNNL.
+A.D.S.~was partially supported by the US NSF under award CNS-2148104.
+PNNL is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL0-1830.